 Prior to his promotion, Cook served as Apple’s vice president of worldwide sales and operations since 2002.
 Before that, he worked as Apple’s senior vice president of operations, joining the company in 1998 after a short stint at Compaq.

-Cook’s expertise was operations and logistics.
+Cook’s expertise centered on operations and logistics.
 He loved nothing more than whittling down on-hand inventory.
 “You kind of want to manage it like you’re in the dairy business,” he once said.
 “If it gets past its freshness date, you have a problem.”

 Within months of joining of Apple, Cook slashed Apple’s on-hand inventory from $400 million the previous December to just $78 million.
 He could be brutal with suppliers and people working under him.
-But he was respected and well-liked for his rational approach to problems.
+But he earned respect and became well-liked for his rational approach to problems.

 With his October 14 promotion to COO, Cook became responsible for all of Apple’s worldwide sales and operations.
 He also led the company’s Macintosh division and worked with Jobs and other Cupertino execs “to lead Apple’s overall business.”